 My family owns a 2009 Hyundai Tucson 2.0 CRDi.
-My usual speed whenever I cruise along NLEx (North Luzon Expressway) is 140kph to 160kph.
+My usual speed whenever I cruise along NLEX is 140kph to 160kph.
 But last week, whenever I tried to speed up to 120kph, the steering wheel and the front wheels are shaking, or more like vibrating.
 The wheels are stock Bridgestone Turanza and they are already pudpod.
 Do these worn-out wheels have anything to do with the vibrations?
 Your answer will help a lot.

 Thanks and more power!

 Your assumption is generally correct.
 What happened is that the mass on your tires is no longer evenly distributed across its surface and it needs to be balanced.

 Unbalanced rotating masses produce a wobble on the rotating mass.
 In the case of your tires, the wobble is felt and perceived primarily as vibrations felt through the steering wheel once the vehicle reaches a certain speed.
 This can be from as little as 80kph to as high as 140kph on some wheel-and-tire combinations.
 The vibration normally goes away once the speed at which it is felt is exceeded, but that doesn't mean it's no longer wobbling.
 Apart from the discomfort, the increased vibration can also accelerate wear on your car's other components that are affected by the vibration--parts like wheel bearings and steering components, for example.

 When tires are manufactured, they are inspected and checked on static and dynamic balancer machines.
 Tires that don't pass are rejected outright and those that make it on to our cars are products that have very minimal irregularities wherein each section of the tire is equal to every other section in their mass distribution across the tire.